Hexcein-moonsters/polytrack_AI/README.md

 | st)Aˆ
 t
 i
+Q(s, a): a 'feeling'/value of how good the outcome of the action will be based on the state

 πθ: stochastic policy (stochastic gradient ascent algorithm)  \
 πθold: the policy that took the initial action (old algorithm)  \
 Stochastic: random probability distribution.    π: S * A -> [0,1] or π(s, a)    S: State space.
 A: Action space.
 Probability between 0 and 1, softmax  \